c4tk/c4tk/src/content/events/austin/2014/challenges.md

 ---
 ## <i class="icon fa-flag"></i> Challenges

-The challenges will be announced on August 15th.
-Please come back then to learn more about our challenges.
+Here are the challenges to get you started.
+Please remember that more challenges may be presented between now and the first day of the event.
+If you would like to discuss with potential team members, or even with the champions of these challenges, please join and leverage our Google Plus community.

-In case you are already interested in or working on a project that is aligned with the Transforming Lives theme of Create for the Kingdom, don’t change course.
-Entire, pre-existing teams are welcome to join and individuals should come prepared to pitch your project at the Create for the Kingdom to recruit a team to work with you.
+In case you are already interested or working on a project, don’t change course.
+But please keep in mind that your project must be aligned with the Transforming Lives Theme of the event.
+Please come prepared to pitch your project at the event so that you can recruit teams to work on them.

-Non-profits that are well aligned the the Create for the Kingdom and have a need for a film, game or software should contact the organizers using the contact form in this page.

 {{#compose src="*.md" cwd=cwd}}
 <div class="row">